Champions League: Real Madrid will beat Chelsea to final ticket, says Goal readers | Goal.com

 Real Madrid will defeat Chelsea to reach the final of the Champions League, according to Goal readers.

-Anything short of victory for the 13-time European kings would see them miss out on a place to reach the final billed for Istanbul’s Ataturk Olympic Stadium.

-Ahead of the make or break encounter, we asked our readers if Real Madrid can turn things around to set up a final date versus Pep Guardiola’s Manchester City.
+Ahead of the make-or-break encounter, we asked our readers if Real Madrid can turn things around to set up a final date against Pep Guardiola’s Manchester City.

 Who will join Machester City in the #UCL final?— Goal Africa (@GoalAfrica) May 4, 2021

-In a poll conducted on Twitter at had 275 voters, 51.3 percent of total votes cast are optimistic that the Spanish topflight side will beat Chelsea to reach the final.
+In a poll conducted on Twitter and had 275 voters, 51.3 percent of total votes cast are optimistic that the Spanish top-flight side will beat Chelsea to reach the final.

 The London team needs at least a goalless draw to reach the final for the third time ever, yet, 48.7 percent of fans think they will reign supreme after the second leg.